What it means

 FAQ

-What happens if I breach a contract with a penalty clause?+
+What happens if I ignore a penalty clause?+

 Are all penalty clauses enforceable?+

-What should I do if I don't understand a penalty clause?+
+What should I do if I’m unsure about a penalty clause?+

 Continue exploring legal guides